-Making stronger / better FC is the topic of most Foam Concrete R&D work.
+Making stronger / better Foam Concrete (FC) is the topic of most Foam Concrete R&D work.
 So it will be yours if you make FC for whatever reason.
 Knowing the basics will help a lot in avoiding expensive time consuming mistakes.

 Below is an overview of the aspects.

 The conclusion I have come to so far is that the following steps and ingredients are a reasonable “beginners guide”.
 I left all the references to studies out to make this easier to read. this page is just to give an overview of the topics.
 If you serious about making FC learn all you can about it.
 It is possible to make FC with a density of 1200 Kg/m3 and a MPa of 18, but is requires selecting the right ingredients and following a strict procedure.

-Foaming agent: must make a stable and small bubble size between 0.5 and 2 mm with the average bubble size distribution over a narrow range for the best results.
+Foaming agent: must make a stable and small bubble size between 0.5 and 2 mm with the average bubble size distribution over a narrow range around 0.5 mm for the best results.

 Foaming machine and method: